My Life as a Dog: Plot

-Mr. Arvidsson has died in the interim; Gunnar and Ulla now share the house with a large Greek family.
-Gunnar welcomes him and consoles him as best he can, but the house is so crowded, he has Ingemar live with Mrs. Arvidsson in another house.
-Ingemar remains hopeful about being reunited with his dog and continues to ask his uncle if the dog can come stay with him.
-Meanwhile, Ingemar becomes the object of contention between Saga and another girl.
+Mr. Arvidsson has since died, and Gunnar and Ulla now share the house with a large Greek family.
+Gunnar welcomes him and consoles him as best he can, but as the house is now crowded, he tells Ingemar he will be rooming with Mrs. Arvidsson in another house.
+Ingemar remains hopeful about being reunited with Sickan and continues to ask Gunnar when she can come stay with him.
+Meanwhile, Ingemar becomes the object of contention between Saga and a female classmate who is interested in him.
 When they start fighting over him, he grabs onto Saga's leg and starts barking like a dog.
-She becomes upset by his strange behavior and gets him into the boxing ring.
-During the bout, out of spite, Saga tells Ingemar that his dog (which he had thought was in a kennel) was actually euthanized.
-This, along with his mother's death, is too much for him and he locks himself inside Gunnar's one-room "summer house" in the backyard.
-While secluded here, Ingemar reflects on the death of his mother, the loss of his dog and a changing world.
+She becomes upset by his strange behavior and challenges him to a boxing match.
+During the bout, out of spite, Saga tells Ingemar that Sickan was really euthanized.
+This, along with his mother's death, is too much for him, and he locks himself inside the "summer house" overnight.
+While secluded there, Ingemar reflects on the death of his mother, the loss of Sickan, and the changing world.
 Ingemar uses the experiences of others and of his own personal loss to reconcile a life which is sometimes tough.

 Throughout the film, Ingemar tells himself over and over that it could have been worse, reciting several examples, such as a man who took a shortcut onto the field during a track meet and was killed by a javelin and the story of the dog Laika several times, the first creature sent into orbit by the Russians (without any way to get her back down).

 The film ends with the radio broadcast of a famous heavyweight championship boxing match, between Swede Ingemar Johansson and American Floyd Patterson.
 When Johansson wins, the whole town erupts with joy, but the now-reconciled Ingemar and Saga are fast asleep together on a couch, holding each other.